Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Simulation Results

-Results for when PCA-TS was used in the APU model are shown in Figure \ref{fig:APU_th}.
+\paragraph{Using PCA-TS} Results for when PCA-TS was used in the APU model are shown in Figure \ref{fig:APU_th}.
 Like Figure \ref{fig:APU_UCB} (the UCB results), the first row in Figure \ref{fig:APU_th} is when the agent preferences are sampled uniformly at random, and the second row is where the players' preference heterogeneity is varied.
 Results from PCA-UCB (Figure \ref{fig:APU_UCB}) and PCA-TS (Figure \ref{fig:APU_th}) show similarities in market stability and player regret for all market sizes with uniformly random preferences, with larger markets stabilizing slower.
-However, PCA-TS does not show dependency on $\beta$ when player preference heterogeneity is varied, likely due to quicker convergence of Thompson beliefs.
 We can also see that PCA-TS converges faster and more smoothly than PCA-UCB.
 We will discuss this particular property in further detail in the next subsection.
-The results demonstrate that Algorithm \ref{alg:new_algorithm} can find a stable match in the APU model using both UCB and Thompson Sampling.
+The results demonstrate that Algorithm \ref{alg:pca_daa} can find a stable match in the APU model using both UCB and Thompson Sampling.

-\subsubsection{Convergence Comparison: UCB vs. Thompson Sampling}
+\paragraph{Convergence Comparison: UCB vs. Thompson Sampling}

-When looking at Figures \ref{fig:APU_UCB} and \ref{fig:APU_th}, we can see that the Thompson Sampling approach of keeping track of beliefs appears better than UCB in terms of both speed and smoothness of convergence.
-To quantify this behavior, we turn to the \emph{convergence proxy} we defined earlier, this time comparing the stability graphs of PCA-UCB and PCA-TS.
+When looking at Figures~\ref{fig:APU_UCB} and~\ref{fig:APU_th}, we observe that the Thompson Sampling approach for tracking beliefs outperforms UCB in terms of both convergence speed and smoothness.
+To quantify this behavior, we employ the \emph{convergence proxy} defined earlier, now comparing the stability graphs of PCA-UCB and PCA-TS.
+Setting $\mathcal{X} = 1000$ and $\theta = 90$, we generate the corresponding lines, with the results summarized in Figure~\ref{fig:convergence_proxy}.
+Each color corresponds to a different market size, with the solid line representing PCA-UCB and the dotted line representing PCA-TS.
+Evidently, the lines for Thompson Sampling reach 1.0 (i.e., 100\% of the time-steps exhibit stability $> 90\%$) faster and remain at that level.